Get Help Today(855) 593-1695

 - Dry mouth

 Doctors frequently misdiagnose sadness as depression, creating a chance for a patient to get addicted to a drug they never needed.
 Antidepressants are unlike other commonly abused drugs.
 They do not get you high and make you crave another dose.
+For this reason, many believe that Antidepressants are non-addictive.
 You won’t even feel the effects of Antidepressants until weeks later.
 A patient might think the drug is not working, influencing them to take more.
 This increases the chances of developing a tolerance to the drug right off the bat.

 Those who do abuse Antidepressants to feel their effects often mix them with alcohol, an action never recommended.
 Although Antidepressants are not “uppers,” it is still rather dangerous to mix alcohol and Antidepressants because of the mix of their opposite effects on one another.
 Mixing alcohol with the medication can potentially make depression worse and can cause an overdose.